Catalina Micaela of Spain: Duchess of Savoy

 Catalina Micaela was initially unpopular because of her arrogance and attempts to introduce Spanish pomp, ceremony and way of dress to the court in Turin.
 However, she soon gained respect because of her political and diplomatic skill, which she used to defend the autonomy of Savoy against Spain.
 She refused the Spanish offer to install a Spanish garrison in Turin from Milan with the excuse of giving her a life guard.

 She is reported to have had great influence on Charles Emmanuel I and to have reformed him for the better.
 She also served as regent several times during the absence of the duke on military campaigns, such as during the Lyon campaign in 1594.
 Catalina Micaela also benefited cultural life in Savoy, founded many new buildings including an art gallery.
 Due to her influence, her sons were educated in Spain.

 Catalina Micaela died in childbirth near the end of 1597.
 She had been constantly pregnant during much of her twelve years of marriage, giving birth almost once per year, and she had miscarried earlier that year.
 Her death is said to have hastened the death of her elderly father, who died the following year.

-Children
+Issue

 In 1585, Catalina Micaela married Charles Emmanuel I, Duke of Savoy.
 This marriage produced ten children in just eleven years: